 By the late spring of 1763, having completed his medical apprenticeship with Dr. Lloyd, Warren opened his own practice in Boston.
 The services he provided ranged from treating "venereal disease" to "reducing fractures and dislocations."
 He also ran a full-service apothecary shop.
-Unlike many Boston physicians, he provided obstetrical care to pregnant women, as did his mentor Lloyd and many female midwives.
+Unlike many Boston physicians, he provided obstetrical care to pregnant women, as did his mentor, Dr. Lloyd and many female midwives.